-Realising the aspirations of the independent India to develop at a faster pace and understanding the importance of banks in spurring the cycle of economic development, the Government of India and the RBI accepted the onus of extending the banking facilities to the rural areas of the economy.
-Indian Accordingly, Government and the RBI took several steps.
+Realising the aspirations of the independent India to develop at a faster pace and understanding the importance of banks in spurring the cycle of economic development, the Government of India and the RBI accepted the onus of extending the banking facilities to the rural areas of the Indian economy.
+Accordingly, the Government and the RBI took several steps.
 In the year 1951, the Government and the RBI asked the Imperial Bank of India to extend its branches to such Taluka and Tehsil towns where the business potential and the Government transactions were high enough to warrant such opening of branches.
-In the year 1955, Government of India converted the Imperial Bank of India into State Bank of India with the enactment of the State Bank of India Act, Having formed SBI.
-1955. the Government and the RBI asked the SBI to open 400 branches within 5 years in unbanked areas.
-Then, the Government came forward with the concept of social control through the Banking Laws (Amendment) Act 1968. which enforced on February 1, 1969.
+In the year 1955, Government of India converted the Imperial Bank of India into State Bank of India with the enactment of the State Bank of India Act, 1955.
+Having formed the SBI, the Government and the RBI asked the SBI to open 400 branches within 5 years in unbanked areas.
+Then, the Government came forward with the concept of social control through the Banking Laws (Amendment) Act 1968, which was enforced on February 1, 1969.
 In the very same year, the Government promulgated the Banking Companies (Acquisition and Transfer of Undertakings) Ordinance, 1969 and nationalised 14 banks with deposits of over Rs.50 Crore.